abdulwab/webBot/README.md

 ## Enhanced Features

-This RAG system now provides **comprehensive scraping** of 2wrap.com with first-person responses as 2wrap.
+This RAG system provides **comprehensive scraping** of 2wrap.com with **smart duplicate detection** and first-person responses as 2wrap.

 ### 🚀 Quick Start